Improper Braking Technique and Large Truck Accidents

 Improper braking technique that rises to the level of negligence happens when a driver breaches his duty to operate the tractor-trailer with the reasonable care expected of a skilled commercial truck operator and causes an accident that leads to harm to another person.Peter Thompson & Associates Works Hard on Behalf of Truck Accident Victims

 Accidents involving tractor-trailers have tragic consequences for the people who are involved in the crash.
 These collisions involve high impact forces that are disproportionately transmitted to the occupants of the smaller and lighter vehicle.
 Victims often suffer from broken bones, crush injuries, and traumatic brain injury.
 Recovery is a long process involving emergency medical care, rehabilitation, and constant pain.
 The skilled and caring truck accident attorneys at Peter Thompson & Associates will work to get you the compensation that you need to reclaim at least some of the former quality of life that you enjoyed before the truck accident.
-To schedule a free and confidential initial consultation, call us at (800) 804-2004.
+To schedule a confidential initial consultation, call us at (800) 804-2004.